RS2002/MA2SA/ambulance-dispatch/README.md

 3. Incident Dispatch: [EMS Incident Dispatch Data | NYC Open Data](https://data.cityofnewyork.us/Public-Safety/EMS-Incident-Dispatch-Data/76xm-jjuj/about_data)
 4. Zip Codes: [US Zip Codes Database | Simplemaps.com](https://simplemaps.com/data/us-zips)

+~~The processed data can be found in the `./data` directory.~~

+Considering the copyright, we have removed the processed data.
+However, the data processing code is available in the `./data` directory.
+Please download the dataset from the link provided above and use our code to process it.

 ## 2. How to Run